Instamrkt/slate/source/includes/_websocket_api_calls_betting_pools.md

 Parameter | Default | Description
 --------- | ------- | -----------
-game_id | null | Game id in which pools are to be blocked. action | null | Action for which pools are to be blocked. block_at | epoch_millis | Block pools at a later time - epoch_millis (> now()).
+game_id | null | Game id in which pools are to be blocked. action_id | null | Action for which pools are to be blocked. block_at | epoch_millis | Block pools at a later time - epoch_millis (> now()).

 ### Response codes